michihodges/webpack-sass/README.md

 ```

 ## Ampersand
-The ampersand is a simple yet effective feature that allows selector chaining inside of nested Sass syntax.
+The ampersand is a simple yet effective feature that allows styling to more than one seletor selector on the same element.

 ## Webpack and Sass